ostash-group/BGCViz/README.md

 # Contributing

 There are no contributing guidelines yet.
-But feel free to resolve any posted issue on [repository](https://github.com/ostash-group/BGCViz/issues) or implement smth from out TO-DO list.
+But feel free to resolve any posted issue on [repository](https://github.com/ostash-group/BGCViz/issues) or implement anything from our TO-DO list.

 If you have any questions, suggestions, or bugs with the BGCViz please let us know via Issues section of the repo on [GitHub](https://github.com/ostash-group/BGCViz/issues)